mpeterv/hererocks/README.rst

 The first argument of ``hererocks`` command should be path to the directory where Lua and/or LuaRocks should be installed.
 If it does not exist, it will be created.

 If installation directory already has Lua installed, a new version of Lua or LuaRocks can be installed over it as a seamless upgrade (packages installed with LuaRocks will keep working) provided new and old Lua minor versions are same.
 E.g. Lua 5.1.5 and LuaJIT 2.1 can be installed over Lua 5.1.1, but not over Lua 5.2.1.
 Otherwise, when installing an incompatible Lua version, the installation directory should be removed prior to running ``hererocks``.
+If ``hererocks`` detects that it has already installed requested version of Lua or LuaRocks into the directory, it will skip installation for that program, unless ``--ignore-installed/-i`` is used.

 After installation Lua and LuaRocks binaries will be in the ``bin`` subdirectory of the installation directory.
 Scripts installed using LuaRocks will also turn up there.
 Lua binary is always named ``lua``, even if it's LuaJIT under the hood, and LuaRocks binary is named ``luarocks`` as usual.